 Database for searching virtually all ancient Greek texts surviving from the period between Homer (8th century B.C.) and 600 A.D., and a large number of later texts.
 In excess of 105 million words from over 10,000 works.
 Also includes the Canon of Greek Authors and Works, a comprehensive database of all known ancient Greek and Byzantine authors, together with bibliographies of existing critical editions of their extant works.

 This is listed here because of its importance, even though it is a freely available resource.
-It is listed in more detail together other free web resources with other Biblical Studies web links.
+It is listed in more detail together with other free web resources with other Biblical Studies web links.